mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 Components are parts of the page that we want to treat as separate units.
 They are not styled in a context-dependant manner (meaning they can be moved around and retain their styles).
 Components also require styles beyond what are set in bootstrap or in the base styles.

-In our sample layout, there are 5.
+In our sample layout, there are 5 that we can easily identify.
+- Logo
+- Primary Navigation
+- Sidebar Navigation
+- Faculty Profile Card
+- Footer List

 <img src="/public/img/css-tutorial/site-componenets.png" alt="Componenets for TCU"/>